szjani/predaddy/src/predaddy/domain/README.md

 $commandBus->post(new ModifyEmail($userId, $email));
 ```

+Hint: If you would like to validate commands before they are being processed, take a look at [predaddy-symfony-validator component](https://github.com/szjani/predaddy-symfony-validator).

 ### Event Sourcing

 The following configuration provides you a direct command passing process, so commands are being sent directly to the aggregate roots.
 As you can see it uses Doctrine implementation of `ObservableTransactionManager` and `EventStore`.